supremegamers/minecraft/README.md

 bash start.sh your_token
 ```

+- Then it will give you server address for sharing and your friends can join with it from Minecraft.

 ### With Argo(Cloudflare) tunnel

 > Slightly compilcated for the first time but offers more stable networking in most cases.